rcl-cloudtnt/docs/subscription/privacy.md

 We do not share your personal information with third parties nor do we store any information about your visit to our sites.

-We collect the following personal information : **email**, when you subscribe for the Apps.
+We collect the following personal information : **email**, when you subscribe for the RCL CloudTnT application.
 This information is collected with your consent and it is used to contact you on issues related to your account.

 We respect your privacy.